 - You can reclaim VAT provided the value gifts to the same person in one year is less than £50

-- It cannot be in the form of cash or a voucher that can be exchanged for cash – it can be a voucher for a retailer like Amazon, M&S, John Lewis, Argos, or a supermarket.
+- It cannot be in the form of cash or a voucher that can be exchanged for cash – it can be a voucher for a retailer like Amazon, M&S, or a supermarket

-A couple of bonus points…Directors of companies with fewer than 5 shareholders have a limit of £300 per tax year for gifts made under these rules.
+A couple of bonus points…Directors of companies with fewer than 5 shareholders have a limit of £300 per tax year for gifts to themselves.
 If the gift costs more than £50, the whole of the gift fails the test, not just the excess.

 - Use of business-owned assets, such as an apartment or a yacht (anyone got a spare Sunseeker moored on the Riviera?)

 The costs incurred at staff-only events are generally allowable as a business expense for tax purposes and VAT is also recoverable.
 However, to ensure that your employees are not taxed on it as a benefit-in-kind and you do not end up with a Class 1A NIC bill, you need to stick to these rules: